-- Metadata descriptions of the datasets are specified to the datAcron repository, together with either a link to a dataset file, or to an API for fetching the associated data from the datAcron store. - The beneficiary ensures that for each dataset, the access, sharing and reuse policy information is known.
+- Metadata descriptions of the datasets are specified to the datacron repository, together with either a link to a dataset file, or to an API for fetching the associated data from the datacron store. - The beneficiary ensures that for each dataset, the access, sharing and reuse policy information is known.
 In case the dataset integrates data from multiple data sources, the more restrictive access, sharing or reuse conditions apply.
-This information, together with the (link to the) dataset is provided to the Executive Board at least 4 weeks prior to the deadline for registering the dataset. - The datAcron Executive Board decides on the specific policy to be applied for each dataset.
-The licencing scheme agreed in datAcron is CC-BY-NC-SA-4.0.
-The decision must be taken in 3 weeks from the date of request. - The exposure of the dataset is made according to the above-made decision.
-Metadata are updated accordingly. - The metadata of the created outcome is always public.
-This ensures transparency of the knowledge that is gathered.
+This information, together with the (link to the) dataset is provided to the Executive - The datacron Executive Board decides on the specific policy to be applied for each dataset.
+The licencing scheme agreed in datacron is CC-BY-NC-SA-4.0.

+The decision must be taken in 3 weeks from the date of request.